Skip to contents

 6. Provider redirects user back to the app

-The provider redirects the user’s browser back to your Shiny app (your redirect_uri), including the code and state parameters (and optionally error and error_description on failure).
+The provider redirects the user’s browser back to your Shiny app (your redirect_uri), including the code and state parameters, and optionally RFC 9207 iss, plus error, error_description, and error_uri on failure.

 7. Callback processing & state verification (handle_callback())

-• Decrypt and verify the sealed state, ensuring integrity, authenticity, and freshness (using the issued_at window)
+• Decrypt and verify the sealed state, making sure it is authentic and still fresh

-• Check that embedded context matches expected client/provider (defends against misconfiguration/multi-tenant mix-ups)
+• Check that embedded context matches the expected client and provider

 • Fetch and immediately delete the one-time state entry from the configured state store